 We are lucky that in Alaska we have fewer pests and diseases to deal with than fruit growers in other parts of the country and the world.
 Unfortunately, we are not completely immune to these problems.
 Here is some information on problems that we or other fruit growers in the area have experienced.

 This site from the University of Minnesota allows you to click on symptoms and find what might be wrong with your tree.
-There are pages for apples, ribes (currants), prunus (plums and cherries), saskatoons (service berries), as well as other plants you might be growing.
+There is information on a variety of different fruits on this site.

 Fire Blight - This is a common and destructive bacterial disease that has recently appeared in Fairbanks and the surrounding area.
 Pears are very susceptible and apples can also become infected.